frobnitzem/hpl-hpcg/_episodes/05-hpcg.md

 marked `Performance Summary`, which include run-time, bandwidth (GB/s), and compute throughput (GFLOP/s).

+## HPCG Input File

+The HPCG input file, `hpcg.dat` is comparatively simple.
+The two lines provide problem size (3D) and run-time (seconds).
+The run-time is approximate, and running longer usually provides higher performance because slow steps during startup contribute less to the average.

 The configuration file sets problem size as number of points along x, y, and z-dimensions.
 The memory requirement for HPCG should scale proportionately to their product, `nx*ny*nz`.